-How to Write a Job Description for Generation Z5 min read
+How to Write a Job Description for Generation Z

 Generation Z has a new set of priorities when it comes to what’s most important at work.
-Here’s how to tailor your job descriptions to meet their needs.
+Here’s to the newest wave of .

 A well-crafted job description is the key to attracting top talent.
 Think of it as your company’s resume—it’s a first impression for candidates, and serves as an overview of what they should expect when they come to work.
 And if you’re hoping to attract Generation Z candidates to your organization’s internships and entry-level roles, you’ll need to use language that connects with them.